Classroom "rules":

 player=pamela&score=50

-Try the APIs below, customizing the URLs as suggested, and share any fun findings with classmates.
+Try the APIs below, customizing the URLs as suggested:

 Some examples: